 7. New business feedback request email template

 If your business is new and welcoming its first few customers, it’s a great moment to reach out for a few lines of customer feedback about your initial offering:

 Thanks for giving Jake’s Juice Bar a try!
 We’re new to the area and would love to know your thoughts on our bar.
 Let us know anything from our juice menu to our music choice.

 Complete this quick survey and be in with a chance of winning a three-month supply of daily juice!

 New customers can provide a fresh perspective on your business and help you understand why customers are choosing you instead of the competition:

 Welcome to May Law and Partners.
-We’re always interested to learn what new clients were looking for when they chose us to represent them.
+We’re always interested to learn what new clients are looking for when they choose us to represent them.
 If you’re open to sharing I’d love to know what initially brought you to our site.
 When you have a moment to spare, I’d appreciate it if you could take our survey.